 If you wish to make your soup, or any of our other recipes, with fresh ingredients, consider getting our RECIPE eBook, shown in the green box, farther down the page.

 Along with all the recipes in this section that use dehydrated foods, the eBook also lists the fresh ingredient quantities in lieu of dehydrated food amounts.
-Thanks.

 1. Use the freshly boiled water to re-hydrate the dehydrated items above.